STOIE/recipes/recipes/gongbao/README.md

 1. Heat a wok on high with a couple of tablespoons of peanut oil.
 1. Once hot, place in the nuts and toast until golden brown.
 1. Remove and place onto a paper towel to cool.
+1. Remove the skins at this point if they were skin on.

 ---